 Maggie developed, co-produced co-wrote, and hosted six episodes of The Vent!, a thirty-minute show focusing on one topic from a variety of angles which aired on OUTTv.
 (Think social commentary without the finger wag).
 She co-owned a live performance venue “The Flying Beaver Pubaret™” where Maggie produced up to 7 live shows until it’s untimely demise by fire in February of 2015.

 In 2016 Maggie partnered with Katie Ford (Miss Congeniality, Desperate Housewives, Family Ties, Prayers for Bobby) to form Ford Cassella Productions.
-FCP is a start-up by two start-up gals developing a web hub format (streaming + social) to serve underserved communities world-wide.
-Their first endeavour is the We’re Funny That Way web hub featuring queer cabaret performers from all over the world.
-In 2017 FCPalso re-launched the We’re Funny That Way Festival.
+FCP currently has three projects in development.
+It is a start-up by two start-up gals short and long form content for underserved communities with an eye to developing a web hub format (streaming + social) to serve those communities world-wide.
+In 2017 FCP also re-launched the We’re Funny That Way Festival.
 The festival, founded by Maggie in 1996, has raised close to half a million dollars for queer charities across Canada while simultaneously showcasing amazing queer talent (werefunnythatway.org).

 Maggie continues to host and perform live stand-up, auditions for other peeps TV and films, and, in her spare time, is writing a book of all the funny shiz from all the funny years.

 Maggie is represented by Penny Noble of the Noble, Caplan, Abrams talent Agency in Toronto, Ontario.